 Gianakos loved the mix of academics and resources at College of DuPage, from the Library to Chaparral Fitness.
 She also enjoyed the many free seminars on such topics as cultural diversity and religious diversity.

 “COD is a great place to learn about other cultures,” she said.
 “By understanding our differences, you can start to recognize our similarities, and when we focus on what makes us the same, we become one.
 When we become one, we all win.”

-Hernandez has transferred to Governors State University, where she is majoring in Psychology and minoring in Biology.
-From there, she wants to pursue a doctorate in Physical Therapy.
+Named an Outstanding Graduate finalist at COD, Gianakos transferred to Governors State University, where she is majoring in Psychology and minoring in Biology.
+She then would like to stay at Governors State and pursue a doctorate in Physical Therapy.
 Ultimately she also would like to study traditional Chinese medicine.